 Many American firsts occurred in Massachusetts: the first Thanksgiving (widely to considered to be in 1621, Plymouth Colony), the first public school (1635, Boston Latin), the first university (1636, Harvard, in Cambridge) and on and on through the centuries.
 Among the state’s the most recent firsts were the First Day Hikes on New Year’s Day.
 They were begun two decades ago by Massachusetts State Parks and now have become America’s State Parks program.
-The program has now gone national, with FREE ranger-led outings nationwide.
+The program has now gone national, with ranger-led outings nationwide.

 The easy-to-moderate hikes (1 to 4 miles) are suitable for families, though minimum age requirements might be in place.
 The routes include some that are wheelchair- or stroller-accessible.
 Dogs are permitted on some First Day Hikes, and park entry fees vary.
-Find a hike in your state (or wherever you might be spending the long New Year’s weekend) from either the click-on locator map of the drop-down menu on the First Day Hikes page.
+Find a hike in your state (or wherever you might be spending the long New Year’s weekend) from the click-on locator map on the First Day Hikes page.